casterbn/QtCompile/status.md

 Here is a list of OpenSSL builds of mine.

 Note:
-OpenSSL 1.0.2 series is only for Qt 4.8.7 for macOS.
+OpenSSL 1.0.2 series on macOS is only for Qt 4.8.7.
 For Qt5 we are using SecureTransport.
 MinGW builds is "-shared-and-static" so no need to build a seprate static version.

 | OpenSSL Version | Platform | Build Host | Compiler Version | Architecture | Variant |